sgmurphy/wordpress-plugins/ultimate-addons-for-contact-form-7/readme.txt

 Our [Contact Form 7 Database Pro](https://cf7addons.com/preview/best-contact-form-7-database-addon/) addon offers an advanced solution for managing and organizing form inquiries more efficiently.

+= Contact Form 7 Mailchimp Pro =

+Our [Contact Form 7 Mailchimp Pro](https://cf7addons.com/preview/mailchimp-pro-for-contact-form-7/) is a key feature of Mailchimp Pro that allows you to add an acceptance checkbox to your forms.

 **More Pro addons are in development and will be available soon.**

 ### Join our Community to stay updated